odoo/odoo/doc/reference/qweb.rst

     the node's body replaces the context node's children ``replace``
-    the node's body is used to replace the context node itself No operation
+    the node's body is used to replace the context node itself ``attributes``
+    the node's body is used to set the attributes of context node itself

+No operation
     if no ``t-operation`` is specified, the template body is interpreted as javascript code and executed with the context node as ``this``